efene/efene.github.io/_sources/quick-efene-introduction-busy-programmer.txt

-A guard is similar to an if in other languages but with some restrictions, since they are used in many places in the language (for example function clauses), the conditions should evaluate fast and be free of side effects, this means the subset of functions you can call in a guard condition is very restriceted, you shouldn't use guards as if, use the match expression instead.
+A guard is similar to an if in other languages but with some restrictions, since they are used in many places in the language (for example function clauses), the conditions should evaluate fast and be free of side effects, this means the subset of functions you can call in a guard condition is very restricted, you shouldn't use guards as if, use the match expression instead.

 But let's see some examples: